JM89/crash-courses/CrashCourse-InterProcessCommunication/README.md

 ## Audience

 New to .NET, New to C#.

 ## Objective

 In the [CrashCourse API](../CrashCourse-API/README.md), we learnt how to build an API from scratch and some basic concept of programming.

-In order to better explain the reasons for using message-based systems, we will first cover the direct communication between two APIs [Lesson 1](../Lesson1/README.md) and its challenges.
-Then, we will use a SQS queue (localstack in docker) to decouple the two, sending messages from Blog Post API in [Lesson 2](../Lesson2/README.md) and processing those by a background service in [Lesson 3](../Lesson3/README.md).
+To better explain the reasons for using message-based systems, we will first cover the direct communication between two APIs [Lesson 1](../Lesson1/README.md) and its challenges.
+Then, we will use an Amazon SQS queue to decouple the two, sending messages from Blog Post API in [Lesson 2](../Lesson2/README.md) and processing those by a background service in [Lesson 3](../Lesson3/README.md).

 By the end of the course, you will have implemented:
-- an API: sending messages to a SQS queue (localstack in docker)
+- an API: sending messages to an Amazon SQS queue (using "localstack" in docker)
 - a background service: reading the messages and calling another API

 ## Pre-requisites

 * Visual Studio 2019 Community is installed (3.1 SDK installed)
-    - To check your install, run `dotnet --list-sdk` command
+    - To check your install, run the `dotnet --list-sdk` command
     - If another version of the SDK is installed, syntax/template might be different
 * Docker is installed
 * [AWS Cli](https://awscli.amazonaws.com/AWSCLIV2.msi) is installed (and some understanding of Amazon SQS)